mraza328/wonderland/README.md

 To get started with Wonderland, follow the following setup instructions in the documentation.
 Ensure you have MySQL, Node.js, and npm installed on your system for a smooth setup process.

+Open MySQL Workbench and setup to import the provided SQL dump file.

 Either clone the repo, or download the ZIP file to get started.

-Open the project and remain in the 'Wonderland' (root) directory
+Open the project and remain in the 'Wonderland' (root) directory.

-Run `npm install` (this will install needed dependencies), then run `vercel dev` after (this will replicate the Vercel deployment environment locally)
+Open your terminal and run `npm install` (this will install needed dependencies), then run `vercel dev` after (this will replicate the Vercel deployment environment locally).

-You will be prompted some questions from the Vercel setup process, you may choose the deafult value for all of the prompts from it
+You will be prompted some questions from the Vercel setup process, you may choose the deafult value for all of the prompts from it.

 After Vercel finishes its setup process, the frontend and backend application will begin to run locally.
 You can click on the http://localhost:3001 link on the terminal
-(or visit this site link on your local browser) to then visit the Wonderland application
+(or visit this site link on your local browser) to then visit the Wonderland application.

 After that, everything should be running locally and will be good to go!